Pramono Anung: Member of Parliament

 As a politician, he has a history of being elected four times as a member of the Indonesian House of Representatives.
 In 2000 he successfully served as Deputy Secretary General of the PDIP DPP.
 In 2005, Pramono Anung was promoted to PDIP Secretary General.
 As Secretary General of PDIP, he was in charge of driving the party's wheels to the regions.
 He became the driving force to ensure that all party organs worked to win Megawati in the 2009 elections.

 During Susilo Bambang Yudhoyono's presidency, he was elected as vice chairman of the House of Representatives for the period 2009‒2014.

 Cabinet Secretary

 He was appointed as Cabinet Secretary on 12 August 2015, replacing Andi Widjajanto.
-During his 9 years of leadership, the Cabinet Secretariat has always received an “qualified without exception” opinion.
+During his 9 years of leadership, the Cabinet Secretariat has always received a "qualified without exception" opinion.
 During his leadership, the tradition of the Cabinet Secretary giving live information via podcast was started.
 All ministers are also required to attend a cabinet plenary session every month to ensure good coordination.
 On 2 January 2023, he issued Cabinet Secretary Regulation No 1 Year 2023 which regulates Key Performance Determinations in the Cabinet Secretary Scope.

 He also started efforts to prevent the Cabinet Secretariat from becoming a channel for entrusting interests by issuing Cabinet Secretary Regulation No. 6/2017, which contains Guidelines for Handling Conflicts of Interest in 2017.